Install PyPy runtime (one-time)

 Manage SSH remote targets.

-shannot remote add NAME [USER@]HOST # Add remote target
+shannot setup remote add NAME [USER@]HOST # Add remote target

 Add options: